aafulei/color-console/README.md

 ## Installation

-Put [`color.hpp`](https://github.com/imfl/color-console/blob/master/include/color.hpp) in your headers' folder.
+Put [`color.hpp`](https://github.com/imfl/color-console/blob/master/include/color.hpp) in the folder where you include headers.

 ## How to Use?